jpjones76/SeisIO.jl/README.md

 # Documentation
 http://seisio.readthedocs.org

+# KNOWN ISSUES (2018-08-10)
+* Rarely, `SeedLink!` may cause a Julia session to hang when a connection fails to initialize.
+* Required packages LightXML and Blosc both generate "Deprecated syntax" warnings.

 # CHANGELOG
+## 2018-08-10
+* Updated for Julia 0.7.
+Testing for 1.0.
+  + Please report all warnings produced.
+* `wseis` has changed:
+  + New syntax: `wseis(filename, objects)`
+  + Keywords are no longer accepted.
+* `SeisHdr` has changed:
+  + The field `:mag` (magnitude) is now Tuple(Float32, String) to allow freeform magnitude scale designations. (was: Tuple(Float32, Char, Char))
+* `batch_read` has been removed.
+* Switched to HTTP.jl due to Requests.jl being abandoned by its creators.
+  + In web requests, keyword `to=` (timeout) must now be an Integer. (was: Real)
+* SeisIO objects can no longer be saved in single-object files.
+* Notable bug fixes:
+  + Issues with `wseis` and `SeisHdr` objects should be corrected.
+  + Improved partial string matches for channel names and IDs.

 ## 2017-08-07
 * Improved `note!` functionality and logging of basic processing operations.
 * New function: `clear_notes!` can delete notes for a given channel number or string ID.